 - Open a command line and navigate to the root of the JBoss server directory.

-The following shows the command line to start the server with the web profile:
+The following shows the command line to start the server:

 For Linux: JBOSS_HOME/bin/standalone.sh For Windows: JBOSS_HOME\bin\standalone.bat